 Another problem is that if you are using a system filter (Square filters that fit to the lens via a bracket), such as a graduated neutral density filter or ND, then you cannot fit a lens hood.

 Another, slight more rudimentary but effective way, is to use your hand as a lens hood like I am doing in this photo, which was taken by one of my photography workshop participants while demonstrating this technique.
 In this case I was able to fully eliminate the lens flare.

 Now, in this image here I wasn’t able to get my finger entirely out of the way.
 In order to completely eliminate the lens flare, a small part of my finger was still in the very top corner.
 But as it was in a clear part of the sky I was able to easily clone it out in Photoshop.

 Using another object

-You can also use a piece of paper, your coast or even an umbrella.
+You can also use a piece of paper, your coat or even an umbrella.
 Don’t laugh, I’ve actually done this myself.
 However, just like with your hand, be careful not to get the object in the photo.

 For a more comprehensive look at photography, check out my book, available to buy at Amazon.

 Shedding light on all the photography basics in one book.